invidian/secure-and-reproducible-arch-linux/README.md

 This section explains steps, which needs to be performed once to start using practices defined in this guide.
 It includes tasks like generating [GPG Master Key](#gpg-master-key), creating [Master Password](#master-password), generating [Secure Boot Platform Key (PK)](#secure-boot-platform-key-pk) etc.

+At the end of this section, you will have:
+- The following secrets generated and backed up on 2 encrypted pendrives:
+  - Master Password
+  - PIN
+  - GPG AdminPIN
+  - PIV PUK
+  - (Optional) Password salt
+- Both YubiKeys initialized with:
+  - Signing key (DB) for Secure boot via PIV applet.
+  - GPG signing, encryption and authentication sub-keys via OpenPGP applet.
+  - Challenge-Response on 2nd slot.
+- Recovery USB stick with personalized Arch Linux installer.

 ### Getting Tails

 First step of bootstrapping is to get a Tails USB Stick created.
 We will use Tails without network configured for secrets generation.